Kristina01111000/Drws_site/README.md

 For next week:
-See if PMP can show the start date of the users if they aren’t paying make chats for all of the quizzes 6 - 9, also write leading questions for discussion he needs to update the peepso subscription soon, its slowing down the site -> significantly remind him about my invoice + send january invoice
+See if PMP can show the start date of the users if they aren’t paying make chats for all of the quizzes 6 - 9, also write leading questions for discussion

 - the header and footer images need to be fixed so they don't look bad when they're small
 - add titles of lessons to the course chats